Julia Wertz: Cartooning career

 From 2010 to 2012, Wertz was part of Pizza Island, a Greenpoint studio consisting of cartoonists Sarah Glidden, Lisa Hanawalt, Domitille Collardey, Karen Sneider, Kate Beaton and Meredith Gran.

-In 2015, Wertz started a monthly comics series for The New Yorker, about lesser-known historical events and facts about New York City, which appear online and in print. as well as a monthly illustration series of cityscapes for Harper's Magazine.
-Those pieces were eventually expanded to make the book Tenements, Towers & Trash: An Unconventional Illustrated History of New York City, published by Black Dog & Leventhal/Hachette in 2017, for which Wertz won the 2018 Brendan Gill Prize Her work for the New Yorker expanded to autobiographical comics and still run once a month.
-In 2023, Wertz released Impossible People; A Completely Average Recovery Story, published by Black Dog & Leventhal/Hachette.
-She has been a MacDowell residency fellow two times (2016 and 2018).
+In 2015, Wertz started a monthly comics series for The New Yorker, about lesser-known historical events and facts about New York City, which appear online and in print, as well as a monthly illustrations of cityscapes for Harper's Magazine, and the vanishing storefronts series for the New York Times.
+Those pieces were eventually expanded to make the book Tenements, Towers & Trash: An Unconventional Illustrated History of New York City, published by Black Dog & Leventhal/Hachette in 2017, for which Wertz won the 2018 Brendan Gill Prize.
+The New York Times called the book "a passionate anatomy of the city," and described Wertz as, "awkward and supremely lovable."
+Her work for the New Yorker expanded to autobiographical comics and still run once a month.

+In 2023, Wertz released Impossible People; A Completely Average Recovery Story (published by Black Dog & Leventhal/Hachette) about her struggle with alcoholism and sobriety, and her path to becoming a professional cartoonist and being forced to leave NYC and return to California.
+Kirkus called the book "extraordinary" and NPR claimed it was "unusually absorbing."
+The follow-up, Bury Me Already (It's Nice Down Here): Comics on Pregnancy and Parenthood, came out in 2026.
+It detailed her reunion with the boyfriend from her first book, and her experiences of pregnancy and parenthood during the pandemic, California wildfires, and a traumatic family crisis.
+Publishers Weekly called it "fearless and funny."
+Her last three books all received starred reviews from Publishers Weekly.
+She has been a MacDowell residency fellow two times (2016 and 2018), but (as she notes on her website) she was rejected from Yaddo.
+Her books have been translated into many different languages.

 After spending a decade in New York City, Wertz moved back to Northern California in 2016 where she lives with her partner Oliver, and their son Felix.
-She also runs Adventure Bible School, a blog about urban exploring.
+She also runs Adventure Bible School, a blog about history and urban exploring.